open-horizon/open-horizon.github.io/docs/installing/install_k3s_edge_cluster.md

       ```
       {: codeblock}

-   8. Restart k3s to pick up the change to **/etc/rancher/k3s/registries.yaml**:
+   8. Restart k3s to pick up the change to the K3s configuration:

       ```bash
       systemctl restart k3s
       ```
       {: codeblock}

-5. Define this registry to docker as an insecure registry:
+5. Define this registry in Docker as an insecure registry:

    1. Install docker (if not already installed):